 We started this introduction to the language of Costa Rica with a selection of regular sayings and their meanings.
-Today, we’re going to continue this rundown of some of the phrases you might encounter on your holidays.
-We’ve included a selection of the common, the uncommon, and the downright strange.
+Today, we’re continuing the rundown with some more phrases you might encounter on your holidays.
+We’ve included a selection of the most common, the uncommon, and the downright strange.

 This applies to debt and it directly translates to tied dog.
 It basically means you’ve been in debt to someone for quite a while.
 You’re the dog and you’re tied up because you owe money.
 You don’t have the freedom to do what you want and you’re under the control of the creditor until you can successfully pay off your debt.

 There are a lot of way you can imagine how this would look.
 The main theme is a loss of control, and since dogs are usually under human control this entered the language.